gregrickaby/nextjs-github-pages/README.md

 ### Enable Github Pages

-The following settings use the new [Github Action Workflow (beta)](https://github.blog/changelog/2022-07-27-github-pages-custom-github-actions-workflows-beta/) to deploy.
+The following settings use the [Github Action Deploy Pages](https://github.com/actions/deploy-pages) to deploy.
 I prefer this workflow because you don't need to generate SSH keys or use a personal access token.

 1. Go to your repository's **Settings** tab
 2. Click "Pages" in the sidebar